wssimms/gssquared/Docs/ControlOverlay.md

 There is additional state: the X and Y coordinates of the tile.
 The drive itself can be sized, and centered in the tile.

+## Assets

+An Asset is a texture, and a rectangle range.
+A simple asset is: one image, one rectangle.

+But we can have an AssetAtlas that is: one image, multiple rectangles.

+The abstraction here is that a simple asset is also an AssetAtlas, with only one rectangle.

+The rects have IDs.

+So an AssetAtlas has:
+* Texture
+* List of AtlasElements

+An AtlasElement is:
+* ID
+* X, Y
+* Width, Height

+An Atlas will have these methods:
+* get_rect(id) - return the rectangle for the AtlasElement with the given ID.

+* draw(id, x, y) - render the AtlasElement out of the texture to the current display at coordinates x,y

+So what is primary here?
+AssetAtlas.
+Then Asset_t refers to subsets of an AssetAtlas.

 ## Containers

 We have a Container object.
 The Container holds: